arthursmt/artemis-hunt/README.md

 ## 2. What this MVP does

-From the point of view of a **credit agent**, the Artemis Hunting MVP allows them to:
+From the point of view of a **credit agent**, the Artemis Hunt MVP allows them to:

 - View an **“On Going Proposals”** list and resume partially completed applications
 - Start a **new credit proposal** for an individual or a group